bmuschko/ckad-crash-course/exercises/30-ingress/instructions.md

 In this exercise, you will create an Ingress with a simple rule that routes traffic to a Service.

-> [!NOTE]
-> If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Creating an Ingress"](https://learning.oreilly.com/scenarios/cka-prep-creating/9781492099130/).

 > [!IMPORTANT]
 > Kubernetes requires running an Ingress Controller to evaluate Ingress rules.
 Make sure your cluster employs an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 You can find installation guidance in the file [ingress-controller-setup.md](./ingress-controller-setup.md).
 If you are using minikube, the network is limited if using the Docker driver on Darwin, Windows, or WSL, and the Node IP is not reachable directly.
 Refer to the [documentation](https://minikube.sigs.k8s.io/docs/handbook/accessing/) to gain access to the minikube IP.

+> [!NOTE]
+> If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Defining and Using an Ingress"](https://learning.oreilly.com/scenarios/defining-and-using/9781098164317/).

 1. Verify that the Ingress Controller is running.
 2. Create a new Deployment named `web` that controls a single replica running the image `bmuschko/nodejs-hello-world:1.0.0` on port 3000.